PuneetGopinath/Sanitizers/INSTALL.md

 > Extract files to your project's folder

 2. Edit src/bootstrap.php or src/config.ini if you want to modify default config settings
+3. Add `use Sanitizers\Sanitizers\Sanitizer;` in the top of your php file not inside any function, then add `$sanitizer = new Sanitizer();`
-3. If you are going to use src/config.ini, Then add this line to your php app before sanitizing any user input `$sanitizer->configFromIni("path/to/src/config.ini");`
+4. If you are going to use src/config.ini, Then add this line to your php app before sanitizing any user input but `$sanitizer->configFromIni("path/to/src/config.ini");`
-4. Now sanitize user input !!
+5. Now sanitize user input !!